ucsd-dsc-arts/dsc160-midterm-group10/README.md

 - Who created the works?
 - Is it digital native, or is it some kind of scan, recording, photo, etc., of an analog form?

+  Our cultural dataset it 2-3 songs from 10 different artists, with 5 pop artists and 5 hip hop artists.
+In a sense, it a dataset of randomized artists from two different genres we created.
+The songs were all created at different times in the 21st century or the tail end of the 90s, but come from rather recent but established artists.
+The artists we chose for hip hop were Kendrick Lamar, Chance the Rapper, J Cole, Biggie Smalls, and Future.
+The artists we chose for pop were Justin Bieber, Katy Perry, Rihanna, Taylor Swift, and Lady Gaga.
+The data is in the form of mp3 files, which are recordings of their music.

 ## Code

 (20 points)